About Pacific Rim Conservation

 Our mission is to maintain and restore native bird diversity, populations, and ecosystems in Hawaii and the Pacific Region

-We work together with local communities, government agencies, and other conservation organizations to achieve our goals; we are solidly a ‘boots on the ground’ organization.
-We do this by creating ‘islands’ within islands where predators have either been removed and excluded through fencing, or are controlled on a long term basis.
+We work together with local communities, government agencies, and other conservation organizations to achieve our goals; we are a solidly ‘boots on the ground’ organization.
+We do this by creating ‘islands’ within islands where predators have either been removed and excluded through fencing or are controlled on a long term basis.
 We then work to restore the habitat in these areas, and in some cases, bring bird species back that are no longer found there through translocation and social attraction.
 Throughout all of our work, we actively conduct research to understand avian biology, and the ecosystem changes and benefits to inform future conservation actions.
-To date, we have published more than 110 peer-reviewed papers in high-profile scientific journals and had our work featured in media outlets such as the New York Times, National Geographic and the BBC.
+To date, we have published more than 110 peer-reviewed papers in high-profile scientific journals and have had our work featured in media outlets such as the New York Times, National Geographic and the BBC.

 Pacific Rim Conservation was founded in 2006 as we saw a need for research-based management on native species, particularly birds, throughout Hawaii and the Pacific.
 Island species, particularly those in Hawaii, are some of the most imperiled on earth and with so few individuals of some species, research was sorely needed to inform management actions.
 For nine years we filled that niche operating as a small business and in June 2015, we converted from a business to a 501(c)3 non-profit organization in order to better reflect our goals and to ensure that as much of our funding as possible was used to achieve our conservation projects.